 As highlighted above, the current list of community allocations should be reviewed to ensure that they reflect genuine community aspirations.
-In addition, the Main Issues Report consultation should seek to obtain further detail from local communities about what should be included within the settlement statements.
+In addition, the Main Issues Report consultation has sought further detail from local communities about what should be included within the settlement statements.